TheDreamLabUK/logseqSpringThing/docs/api/rest.md

 POST /api/graph/update
 ```

-This endpoint triggers a rebuild of the graph from the current metadata.
-It does not accept a request body for direct node/edge updates.
-Client-side node position updates are handled via the WebSocket API.
+This endpoint triggers a full re-fetch of files from the source (e.g., GitHub) by `FileService`, updates the `MetadataStore`, and then rebuilds the entire graph structure in `GraphService`.
+It does not accept client-side graph data for partial updates.

 ### Refresh Graph
 ```http
 POST /api/graph/refresh
 ```
+This endpoint rebuilds the graph structure in `GraphService` using the currently existing `MetadataStore` on the server.
+It does not re-fetch files.

 ## Files API